kidijkmans/kidijkmans/README.md

 # Hi there 👋

-My name is Kimberly (you can call me Kim) and I’m originally from the Netherlands but live in London now.
+My name is Kimberly (but you can call me Kim) and I’m originally from the Netherlands but live in London now.
 I recently completed my MSc in Computer Science and am now exploring my interests in technology, design, and business.

 * 📍 Based in London, UK
 * 📫 Contact me via [LinkedIn](https://www.linkedin.com/in/kim-d/)
+* 👾 View more work on [CodePen](https://codepen.io/Kidijkmans)

 ## Education 🎓